openfaas/docs/docs/openfaas-pro/sso.md

 The UI uses the [code grant flow](https://oauth.net/2/grant-types/authorization-code/).

-Just visit the gateway and you will be redirected to your IDP to log in: http://gw.oauth.example.com
+Just visit the gateway and you will be redirected to your IdP to log in: http://gw.oauth.example.com

 ### Gain access via the CLI (interactive)